We are all born into families. In families we learn what life and love are all about, for better or for worse.

-Most people seem to have a “love-hate” relationship with their family.
-Everyone has a family, and many have an idea of what their ideal family life would be.
-Sadly, the “ideal family life” is imaginary: how far our family is from the ideal is really the important question.
+Some people are blessed with wonderful, loving, supportive families.
+Other people seem to be cursed with unhealthy, hurtful, and traumatizing families.
+Many other people are somewhere in between, and have a “love-hate” relationship with their family.
+Yet even in the best of circumstances, the “ideal family situation” is a myth, for all families have difficulties.
+Whether the family is resilient is really the important question.
 Families can be a great source of unconditional strength and support, but families can just as easily become a source of discouragement, pain, and suffering.
 Some relatives are lovable and love freely; conversely, we all seem to have at least a few relatives whom we would not mind never hearing from again.
 Whether our family is mostly functional or mostly dysfunctional, family life is changing at an unprecedented rate.
 Our culture tends to emphasize the individual and his fulfillment over that of the family; as people become more mobile, families are spreading out over larger distances.
 In such an environment, does family even matter anymore?

 None of this is coincidental: this is how God set up the world and human relationships (Genesis 1:26-27, Romans 1:20).
 Jesus of Nazareth, God in the flesh, was raised up in a family with a mother, father, brothers, and sisters, and likely extended family as well (Luke 2:41-51, Matthew 13:55-56).
 Family is one of the common denominators among all human beings: regardless of age, gender, culture, or station in life, we all came from parents and have (or had) some kind of family somewhere.

 God expects those who serve Him to honor their families.
 It is possible that family members may not approve of the decision to follow after God (cf. Mathew 10:34-39); regardless, we are likely to have family members with whom we do not get along easily, or who are difficult people.